-International human rights instruments obligate Guyana to prevent, investigate, punish, and redress human rights violations.27 In fulfilling its international human rights obligations, Guyana is explicitly prohibited from discriminating against persons on the basis of their actual or perceived sexual orientation, gender identity, or gender expression (SOGIE).28
+International human rights instruments obligate Guyana to prevent, investigate, punish, and redress human rights violations.
+In fulfilling its international human rights obligations, Guyana is explicitly prohibited from discriminating against persons on the basis of their actual or perceived SOGIE.
+34